Skip to main content

 A Console API key is required for the Snowtype CLI to authenticate with your account.
 You can find your own or create one in the Console API key management.

-From there, the ways for the CLI to recognize the key are either through the global -k, --apiKey option or the SNOWPLOW_CONSOLE_API_KEY environment variable.
-The Snowtype CLI does automatically read from a .env file at the root of your project as well.
+The ways for the CLI to read the credentials are either through the global -k, --apiKey and -s, apiKeyId options or the SNOWPLOW_CONSOLE_API_KEY and SNOWPLOW_CONSOLE_API_KEY_ID environment variables.
+Additionally, the Snowtype CLI automatically reads from a .env file at the root of your project.

 SNOWPLOW_CONSOLE_API_KEY=MY-API-KEY

-Recommended: We recommend that you use the SNOWPLOW_CONSOLE_API_KEY environment variable.
+Recommended: We recommend that you use the SNOWPLOW_CONSOLE_API_KEY and SNOWPLOW_CONSOLE_API_KEY_ID environment variables.

 Initializing Snowtype for your projectโ€‹